Reinschauen - The annual exhibition of the department

 Presentation of the bachelor theses

 Borderline(s) Investigations #01 The Unusual Living - HOW TO LIVE? questions norms, standards and habits of living.
 Despite regulated planning, cities often appear disorganized - a potential to challenge the status quo.
 Can we learn from this resilience?
-The work examines how new forms of living can emerge when we actively shape density, push boundaries and inhabit the unusual.
+The work examines how new forms of living can emerge if we actively shape density, shift boundaries and inhabit the unusual.

 Published by the Chair of Building Theory (Prof. Stéfanie Bru and team).